-It's the Management...!
+It's Not the Installers; It's the Management...!

 The Lack of Qualified Management is the Biggest Threat to the Tile and Stone Industries...

 By: Donato V. Pompo, CTC ITS CTS CSS CMR CSI CDT MBA, President of Ceramic Tile And Stone Consultants, Inc. San Diego, CA, July 09, 2024